dkMorlok/nette-mailer/UPGRADE.md

   * similar to `Mailer` but does not return anything, just throws `MailerException` on error
   * passing filters to template as `$params['filters']` is not supported
     * provide all filters to your template factory in advance
+    * `LegacyTemplateRenderer` still supports this feature but it may be deprecated in next major version (3.0)
   * passing attachments through `$params['attachments']` is not supported
     * an optional argument `$attachments` is added to the method instead